This is just a short excerpt for the about page.

 Then along came the Boys and Girls Club of Stamford; they’ve recently built a new teen center and incorporated a music studio into the design – trusting that someone would equip it when it was built.
 After making sure that it would be available for young adults as well as high schoolers, we gave them a grant and they are in the process of equipping it now.
-The fourth Andrew’s Studio should open its doors in September 2020 but amidst the pandemic this has been postponed; reopening is expected in spring of 2021!
+The fourth Andrew’s Studio was anticipating on opening in September 2020 but amidst the pandemic this has been postponed; reopening is expected in spring of 2021!

 In addition to the music studios, we have given some general grants to organizations who serve this young adult population and who can usually get funds for food and shelter but who don’t have the funding for activities such as gym memberships, outings to baseball games, shows, museums and movie theaters.

-Our next project involves Andrew’s Studio at Domus, Andrew’s Studio at Arch Street and Christ Church, Greenwich.
-Called The Racial Harmony Project, the goals are to create an environment where youth and young adults from different communities can gain a better understanding of our similarities and differences and express their emotions around racial issues through the creation of songs, poems or podcasts.
-Over seven weeks, participants from each of the organizations will work alone or in pairs and at the end we hope to publish their creations.
-At the same time, we will be funding a documentary of the whole project, and we hope to learn from that just what impact the studios are having on the lives of these young Americans.
+Our next project involved Andrew’s Studio at Domus, Andrew’s Studio at Arch Street and Christ Church, Greenwich.
+Called The Racial Harmony Project.
+The goal of the project was to create an environment where youth and young adults from different communities could gain a better understanding of our similarities and differences and express their emotions around racial issues through the creation of songs, artwork and videos.
+Over a number of weeks, participants from each of the organizations have worked alone or in pairs and created wonderful songs, artwork and videos (which can be found by clicking here).
+At the same time, a documentary of the whole project, is in process and we hope to learn from that just what impact the studios are having on the lives of these young Americans.